isomerpages/nhg-15m/index.md

       image: /images/Video_thumb2.png
       alt: Video thumbnail
   - infopic:
-      title: Hello, I'm Olah!
+      title: Meet Our Mascots
       id: infopic
-      description: Olah is our new mascot who is always ready to take action and inspire others to stay active and connected.
+      description: Say hello to the friendly faces of our movement.
+Together, they're helping to build a healthier, more vibrant community for all.
-      button: Meet Olah
+      button: Meet the team
       url: /about/meet-olah
       image: /images/Homepage_Olah.jpg
       alt: Olah Mascot